 I am loving oversized long line jackets at the moment and decide to cut the M size jacket with was 2 sizes bigger than what the pattern recommended for my body measurements.
 I really want the donor jacket feel and something that I could rug up in on the couch at night.

 It was a fairly simple sew given my jacket wasn’t lined but did take a little longer due to the binding of the seams.
 I also bound the pocket edges to keep the finish of the garment consistent.
 The bind from the bed spread edge was the perfect width to cover the seams.
 I overlocked the seams prior to binding them to reduce the thickness of the seams.

 I did run out of bind for the bottom hem and the white bind that I could find was quite stark in comparison.
 I tea stained the new bind to reduce the brightness of the white.
 It’s not perfect but it’s ok.
 And with some wash and wear it will age with the rest of the garment.

 Conclusion…..
 I love that this jacket is made from something old and special.
 It is so warm (for Queensland weather anyway).
 I love that is reversible and ridiculous oversized.
 Will I use this pattern to sew my Merchant & Mills fabric?
-Probably but will it will be a hack!
+Absolutely!
+It’s cut out and ready to sew today.
+I am not going to line my second version either as our winters in Queensland, Australia are not that cold and it will be wearable into Autumn and Spring.